simon8800/inventory-mgmt/README.md

-# Achiote Inventory Management
+# Simon's Bakery Inventory Management

-A mock inventory management app where a bakery manager can track and record their inventory such as rice, oil, proteins, vegetables, etc.
+A mock inventory management app where for Simon's Bakery to track and record inventory.

+It includes information about the count, unit, supplier, and category.
+The filter and sort functionality enables a user to organize data for viewing.

-## Tech Stack
+## Tech used

 - Express.js
 - PostgreSQL
+- Lucide Icons